10 Best Bike Helmets for Babies & Toddlers

 FEATURES: Dial-adjust system

 We appreciate that there’s a dial-adjust tightening system, which is very hard to find at this price point.
-However, keep in mind that at this price point, adjusting a helmet for a proper fit can be challenging.
-The side straps on this Schwinn Toddler helmet can be hard to get “just right”.
+However, keep in mind that with any cheap helmet, adjusting it for a proper fit can be challenging.
+The side straps on these Schwinn helmets are hard to get “just right”.
+You’ll need to be vigilant about making sure everything is adjusted properly.

 We also found that this helmet is deeper than many other helmets, which is great for kids with taller heads.
 However, if your child has an average to short forehead, the helmet may sit too low on the head and interfere with their full range of vision.